 She holds a Masters of Arts Degree in Youth and Community Studies from Brunel University in London (UK) and a Bachelor of Arts Degree in Social Studies in Social Care from the Waterford Institute of Technology in Ireland.

-Ellie is the ESL Program Coordinator of UBC Learning Exchange.
-She joined the team in 2012 and is responsible for the daily activities of the ESL program.
-Her role involves developing and delivering innovative programs that support language learning among immigrants/refugees and provide educational opportunities for local Vancouver residents.
+Spring Gillard is the coordinator of the English Conversation Program.
+Spring’s role involves developing and delivering innovative programs that support language learning among immigrants/refugees and provide educational opportunities for local Vancouver residents.

-Eliza is the Operations Assistant at the Learning Exchange.
+Eliza is the Operations and Engagement Coordinator at the Learning Exchange.
 She joined the team in 2011 and has a wealth of experience in administration and marketing, including in community organization settings.
 Her role at the Learning Exchange supports a broad range of administrative, financial and operational activities, and she is thrilled to be part of a team that contributes to and facilitates community-university engagement.

 Eliza has a Bachelor of Arts degree in Communications and a Bachelor of Science degree in Marketing Management.
 She has also worked in Manila and Los Angeles, and enjoys forming new ties in every community she is a part of.